Gladstone Branch: Description

 The line begins its journey by following I-280 and crosses a two-track swing bridge over the Passaic River.
-It enters the newly renovated Newark Broad Street station, which features two high platforms serving all three tracks.
+It enters Newark Broad Street station, which features two high platforms serving all three tracks.
 Within the city limits of Newark, the line runs in a trench, passing beneath numerous streets, I-280, and the Newark City Subway.
-At the site of the former Roseville Avenue station, now known as the Roseville interlocking, the Montclair–Boonton Line diverges to the right.
+At the site of the former Roseville Avenue station, now known as the Roseville interlocking, the Montclair–Boonton Line diverges to the north.
 The section of the track extending westward from the Passaic River to just east of Millburn station is composed of triple tracks, while the remainder of the route to Lake Hopatcong station is a double-track railway.

 After passing the abandoned station at Grove Street, now the location of Green interlocking, the line crosses the Garden State Parkway and reaches East Orange, which is situated on a viaduct.
 Subsequent elevated stations include Brick Church and Orange.
 The line then curves southward over Interstate 280, passing past Highland Avenue and Mountain Station.
 The next station is South Orange, an elevated structure with two platforms and three tracks, near Seton Hall University.
 Maplewood follows, with a side platform and a center platform serving all westbound and some eastbound trains.
 Beyond Maplewood, the line narrows to two tracks at Millburn interlocking.
 Millburn and Short Hills stations each have two side platforms serving two tracks.

 Just west of Summit, the Morristown Line separates.
 The Gladstone Branch curves left at the Summit substation before entering New Providence.
 After New Providence, the line passes its first grade crossing at a 4-way intersection of Central Avenue and Livingston Avenue.
 This crossing is one of the few 4-way crossings along NJ Transit rail lines.
 The line then continues, crossing Foley Place and entering Murray Hill station.
 At Murray Hill, the track splits in two to allow eastbound trains and westbound to pass each other, since most of the line is single tracked.
 There is a wooden plank at Murray Hill to allow passengers on westbound trains to get off before the eastbound train arrives on the track closest to the station platform.
 Schedules are timed for a convenient meetup at Murray Hill.
 After Murray Hill, the line passes three more grade crossings: at Warner Field Path, at Union Avenue, and at Snyder Avenue.
 There used to be a siding for the General Chemical Company plant just west of the Snyder Avenue crossing, but this was removed between 2018 and 2019.